ptiger10/reactify/README.md

 ## Philosophy
 Typed, tested, and tiny.

- No framework, no additional dependencies, just two straightforward classes: `UserInterface` and `Component`.
+ No framework, minimal dependencies, just two straightforward classes: [UserInterface][] and [Component][].
 Harness Dart 2's powerful built-in `dart:html` library while utilizing reactive best practices:

-- Everything is a Component, which renders as one or more HTML elements
+- Everything is a Component, which renders as one or more vanilla HTML elements
 - Instead of hard-coding values into components, read values from a "state" property
 - State is passed downwards from root components to sub-components, never upwards
 - Sub-components may be supplied with event listeners that emit state changes back upwards when they are triggered